unboxed/unboxed.co/source/news/2017-03-03-event-kickstarting-your-innovation-to-discover-and-validate-new-product-ideas.md

 ![Boris Divjak, Unboxed](http://i1291.photobucket.com/albums/b548/grammccram/aeb4c9cd-451c-433d-9faa-5a54a986662e_zps7ylopsad.png)

 Boris is a service designer with over 12 years of experience in creating innovative and ground-breaking digital products and services.
 From working with digital startups through to studios and agencies, he collaborates on projects around digital, service and platform design.
 In recent years, Boris has worked on a number of social innovation projects, aiming to leverage service design and design thinking to solve social problems.
-More recently, he has been working alongside the Digital Team at [Newham Council](https://www.newham.gov.uk/) on their Digital Customer Programme.
+More recently, he has been working alongside the Digital Team at [Newham Council](https://www.newham.gov.uk/) on their Digital Customer Programme.<br/>
 <br/>

 # Get your place